 · Best Paper Award, WiOpt 2013, Tsukuba, Japan, for this paper.

-· Young Faculty Recognition Award, IIT Madras 2014.
+· Young Faculty Recognition Award for excellence in teaching and research, IIT Madras 2014.

 Other Professional Activities:

 · Editor, IEEE/ACM Transactions on Networking (Aug 2017 onwards)

 · Editor, Performance Evaluation